The Agile Methodology

 At the other end of the spectrum as the Waterfall-based methods are Agile methodologies.
 When issues with the Waterfall-based methods became evident in the 1990s, Agile methodologies surged in popularity because they are optimized to deal with poorly understood and/or changing requirements during development.
 They tend to incorporate other practices to improve software quality.

-The Agile cycle, starting at Plan and ending at Review
+The Agile cycle, starting at Plan, flowing to design, develop, test, deploy, and ending at Review

 The Agile Manifesto